J4NN0/wannacry-ish/README.md

 Before running the encryption or decryption functionality, we need to generate the required keys:
 - The **AES Key**, a random symmetric key used for file encryption.
-- Yhe **RSA Key Pair**, where the RSA public key is used to encrypt the AES key and the private one is kept secret (only used if victim pays the ransom).
+- Yhe **RSA Key Pair**, where the RSA public key is used to encrypt the AES key and the private one is kept secret (only used if the victim pays the ransom).

       make run-crypto-key

 ### Encrypt or Decrypt Files

-Once the keys are generated, you can encrypt or decrypt all files within a specified directory.
+Once the keys are generated, we can encrypt or decrypt all files within a specified directory.

 - Encryption